 Three male characters in Another have this.
 Our protagonist Kouichi Sakakibara has pneumothorax (collapsed lung),and he's hospitalized due to it for almost a month at the start of the story, making him miss his first day at his new school and thus missing several details about what will go on; Ikuo Takabayashi has a heart conditionand it takes away his life, and Daisuke Wakui is asthmatic.

 Coach Jin Munakata from Aim for the Ace!.
-We know what he has: leukemia.
+The reader knows what he has: leukemia.
 And unlike others, he actually dies.

 Nikaidou from Sangatsu no Lion.
 He has an unspecified illness that often manifests in the form of anemia.
 It's frequently mentioned by members of the cast, and is something of a minor sub-plot involving him.

 In Bokurano, Kunihiko Moji's best friend Nagi is an ill boy with a weak heart and is hospitalised when the plot rolls in.
 Moji, who has signed up to pilot a Humongous MechaPowered by a Forsaken Child, wants his own heart to be harvested and given to Nagi for a transplant once he kicks it.
-In the manga, this is fulfilled and Nagi gets better; however, in the anime Nagi dies during Moji's battle.
+This is fulfilled and Nagi gets better.

 Eagle Vision from Magic Knight Rayearth has overused Autozam technology (powered by mental energy), giving him anemia-like symptoms.
 He later reveals that he is dying from it, but he starts to recover in Cephiro in the manga.